• Skip to primary navigation

 Basically, University of Houston-Victoria’s Salary Score is 56, meaning that alumni of a given program tend to earn more compared to graduates from the same programs across colleges.

-Students of this university tend to graduate with less debt compared to other U.S. colleges, with a median debt of $20,167 per student.
+Students of this university tend to graduate with less debt than other U.S. colleges, with a median debt of $20,167 per student.

-You should know that out-of-state online students pay nearly three times what in-state online students pay, so this school may be less affordable for nonresident students.
+You should know that out-of-state online students pay nearly three times what in-state online students pay so that this school may be less affordable for nonresident students.

 However, it is still one of the best online colleges in Texas.